kuali/kc/README.md

-**Kuali Coeus**
+**Kuali Research**
 ==
-Kuali Coeus (KC) for Research Administration is a comprehensive system to manage the complexities of research administration needs from the faculty researcher through grants administration to federal funding agencies.
+Kuali Research (KC) for Research Administration is a comprehensive system to manage the complexities of research administration needs from the faculty researcher through grants administration to federal funding agencies.
 KC is using MIT’s proven COEUS system as its baseline design, updating its technical architecture for vendor independence and integration with other administration systems.

 ----------
 ##**Installation**